MRC Equipment Panel: member vacancies

 • other indicators of research recognition, such as prizes or awards (desirable)

-Experience as a reviewer:
+Experience as a reviewer

-• experience of peer review including reviewing applications for funding in the UK or internationally and reviewing research publications (essential)
+This includes reviewing applications for funding in the UK or internationally and reviewing research publications

-• experience of funding panels including major funders, charity, philanthropic or government and public sector funding panels, or panels within your organisation
+This includes major funders, charity, philanthropic or government and public sector funding panels, or panels within your organisation.
+Experience equivalent to membership of a funding panel will also be considered

-When making the final selection, we aim for between 18 and 24 members on each board and panel, including representation from a diversity of organisations, backgrounds, characteristics and perspectives.
+When making the final selection we aim for between 18 and 24 members on each panel, including representation from a diversity of organisations, backgrounds, characteristics and perspectives.
+Through our recruitment to the panels, we strive to:

 • broaden the diversity of membership